 Overview

-The 2016 Central Indiana Transit Plan Survey helped to establish the original transit rider demands.
-The following are the seven demands of transit riders.
-Customer surveys and feedback obtained during community engagement events tell us that these still hold true today:
+The 2016 Central Indiana Transit Plan Survey helped to establish the seven demands of transit riders as determined by the Central Indiana community.
+More recent customer surveys and feedback obtained during community engagement events tell us that these things still hold true today.

 1. It takes me where I want to go.